201026-reston-java-msa/demos/week7/README.md

 - Independently deployable.
 - Organized around business capabilities

-- MSA is a subset of SOA, but it satisfies a few other conditions:
+- MSA is a subset of SOA, but it satisfies a few other conditions: :star: :star: :star:
   - **Each Microservice MUST satisfy the SRP (Single Responsibility Principle)
     - Each Module should be responsible for ONE thing!
 (And do it well).
   - MSA can't be composed of other services